 The pasage of time and paucity of written records limits our knowledge of ancient times.
 The most texts exist from Greece and Rome and of course the Jews because of the Bible Despite the time expired we know of some famous boys from ancient history.
 The most famous is of course Alexander.
 Ther is also Jacob, Cicero, and Marcus.
 There are also many legends, the most important about Romulus and Remus to whom legend attributes the founding of Rome.

 We know very little about individual Native American until the European conquests of the 16th century.
 Some of the very dew Native American children we know something about are the amazingly well preserved remains of a few children found in the High Andes.
 These children are sacrificial victims found within the Inca Empire and appear to date from the approximate time of the European conquest.
 The facial features of these children and their vividly preserved clothing have been found intact.
+Americans will of course recall Pocahontus and Sacagawea.

 We know of quite a few children from medieval Europe.
 Most of the are future kings, in part because most people gave little attention to peasant children.
 They generally had no education and had little opportunity in life.
 We only know of a few peasant children.
 Some of the future kings we have some good information because they had contemporary portraits done.
 Portraits done by artists looking back in time often only imagine the clothes their subjects may have worn.
 Contemporary portraits, however, can have very accurate depictions of clothing.